burlachenkok/exploring-python3/python3-note.md

 ## Collecting Preliminary Information About the System

-To obtain a version of the Python interpreter use the following command:
+To obtain a version of the Python interpreter, use the following command:
 ```bash
 python --version
 ```

-To collect a summary  about your system running on **Windows OS Family** please use the following command:
+To collect a summary  about your system running on **Windows OS Family**, please use the following command:
 ```bash
 systeminfo
 ```

-To collect a summary  about your system running on **Linux OS Family** please use the following commands:
+To collect a summary  about your system running on **Linux OS Family**, please use the following commands:
 ```bash
 #!/usr/bin/env bash